oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/kubernetes-solution-installation/kubernetes-solution-installation.md

   - Use OCI Marketplace to configure and deploy the Kubernetes Monitoring solution.
   - Verify successful deployment.
   - Review Application Information.

-Estimated Time: 15 minutes
+  - Explore created Kubernetes Dashboards.

 ## Task 1: Navigate to Kubernetes Monitoring and Management application